 The Broker must:

-RELATIONS WITH THE ASSOCIATION
+RELATIONSHIP WITH THE ASSOCIATION

-The General Secretariat of the Association is in charge of receiving any report or complaint concerning alleged violations of this Code of Conduct.
+Each Broker undertakes to comply with the provisions of this Code.
+Transgression will give rise to the application of the disciplinary sanctions provided for by the Association's Statute.
+The General Secretariat of the Association is responsible for receiving any report or complaint concerning alleged violations of this Code of Conduct.